phaserjs/phaser/README.md

 * SoundManager.muteOnPause is a new boolean that allows you to control if the Sound system gets muted automatically when a Phaser game pauses, such as when it loses focus.
 You may need to set this to `false` if you wish to control the audio system from outside of your Phaser game, i.e. from DOM buttons or similar (#2382)
 * You can now pass a TilemapLayer as a Texture to a TileSprite.
 A limitation of this is that if you pass it to a TileSprite it will make a fill pattern from the TilemapLayer at that instant it's passed, and it won't keep track of the layer in future should it update (thanks @jdnichollsc #1989)

+### New Arcade Physics Features

+* Body has two new properties: `left` and `top`.
+These are the same as `Body.x` and `Body.y` but allow you to pass the Body to geometry level functions such as Circle.contains.
+* Body.setCircle allows you to define a Body as using a circle to collide with instead of a rectangle.
+You can set the radius of the collision circle and an offset.
+* Body.render now renders both circle and rectangle body shapes to the Debug canvas.
+* World.intersects has been updated to support both circle and rectangle body shapes, and supports quick-paths for circle vs. circle and rect vs. rect checks.
+* World.circleBodyIntersects is a new method that checks for intersection between a Body that has been defined as a circle, and a normal rectangle based Body.
+This is used internally by World.intersects, but exposed for direct calls as well.

 ### Updates

 * TypeScript definitions fixes and updates (thanks @clark-stevenson)